Key Precept: The End begins with judgment on God’s people.

 “THIS generation shall not pass, till all these things be fulfilled.”
 (Matthew 24:34)

 Knowing the backstory of Jesus’ statement, the disciples were surely filled with frustration.
-Not again!!
+Another 40 years!
 Like the Jews in the exile, they would be asking when is this war going to end?!

 “And it came to pass in the seventh year, in the fifth month, the tenth day of the month, that certain of the elders of Israel came to enquire of the LORD, and sat before me.”
 (Ezekiel 20)